HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

         "description": "Please include the phone number of the individual or the phone number of the individual's lab."

-1. Avoid using "you" phrases (what is the name of this tone??).
+1. Use a formal writing voice.
+Avoid first-person pronouns, using "you", contractions, and slang.
 For example:

     Use